-Second, quantitative easing is a temporary policy response.
-The increase in size and the change in composition of the central bank balance sheet simply buy time until certain progress will be made in balance sheet adjustments at financial institutions, such as disposal of non-performing assets and recapitalization.
+certain progress can be made in balance-sheet adjustments at financial institutions, such as disposal of nonperforming assets and recapitalization.
 The increase in size and the change in composition of the central bank balance sheet do not directly lead to the early restoration of the financial intermediation function.

-Third, quantitative easing is likely to produce side-effects, as a consequence of the strong policy measures implemented to stabilize the financial system.
+Third, quantitative easing is likely to produce side effects, as a consequence of the strong policy measures implemented to stabilize the financial system.
 A massive expansion of the central bank balance sheet is the corollary of public intervention in private financial transactions, potentially distorting incentives and resource allocation in the private sector.
-In particular, such side-effects become more obvious as the duration of quantitative easing prolongs.
-In that sense, a cost-benefit comparison of unconventional monetary policy depends crucially on the length of time for which such massive intervention is needed.
+In particular, such side effects become more obvious as the duration of quantitative easing is prolonged.
+In this sense, a cost-benefit comparison of unconventional monetary policy depends crucially on the length of time for which such massive intervention is needed.

-B. Permanent Portion as a Price Level Determinant
+B. Permanent Portion as a Price-Level Determinant